EconomyLens.com

 Trump’s trip to South Korea follows two days in Japan, where new conservative premier Sanae Takaichi hailed a “golden age” in bilateral ties.
 Takaichi heaped praise on Trump, saying she would nominate him for the Nobel Peace Prize and giving him a golf club owned by assassinated former premier Shinzo Abe, a close friend of the US president.
 In Korea, Trump was expected to receive a replica of a gold crown from the ancient Silla era.

 Adding to the diplomatic drama, Trump has said that he would “love to meet” North Korea’s Kim during his visit and even suggested sanctions could be a topic for conversation.
 They last met in 2019 at the Demilitarised Zone (DMZ), the fraught Cold War frontier that has separated North and South Korea for decades.
-But North Korea is yet to respond publicly to the invitation.
+However, North Korea is yet to respond publicly to the invitation.
 Officials in Seoul appear divided as to whether it will go ahead.
-Kim said last month he had “fond memories” of his meetings with Trump.
-He also expressed openness to talks if the United States dropped its “delusional” demand that Pyongyang give up its nuclear weapons.
+Kim said last month he had “fond memories” of his meetings with Trump and expressed openness to talks if the United States dropped its “delusional” demand that Pyongyang give up its nuclear weapons.

 © 2024 AFP